By Jun P. Espina | Last updated on March 31st, 2021 at 10:25 am

 Understanding Physical Death as a Cruel Master

 A few months after her public announcement of her illness, Senator Miriam Santiago of the Philippines, said: “I licked cancer in three months.”
-She ran for president in May 2016 election and less that five months after, she died.
+She ran for president in May 2016 election and less than five months after, she died.
 Death is a cruel master.
 He has the power to kill a janitor or a senator.
-Understanding physical death from the teachings of Jesus Christ and the Holy Scriptures is, therefore, second to none in significance.
+Understanding physical death from the teachings of Jesus Christ and the Holy Scriptures is, therefore, second to none as to its significance.

 Miriam was a brilliant lawyer and lawmaker.
 But she died like all other bright people who have had succumbed to the power of death ahead of her.

 Understanding Physical Death and Our Resurrection from the Grave